 Facebook also shows your posts to people who are demographically similar to those who have liked your page.
 This means that if 50 of your clients have liked your page, Facebook will use its magic to clone those clients and show your posts to people just like them, presumably your ideal future clients.

-Finally, Facebook automatically creates an advertising audience for you comprised of “people who like your page and their friends.”
+Finally, Facebook automatically creates an advertising audience for you comprising “people who like your page, and their friends.”
 You can use this audience to grow your network with paid ads in the future.

 For these reasons, you’ll want to invite some of your personal Facebook friends to like your page.
 Which ones?
 Only people who represent your target demographic or who can refer you business.

 Why You Shouldn’t Invite Everyone to Like Your Page

 Don’t invite everyone you know to like your page.
 Why not?
 It will confuse the algorithm and dilute your demographic data.